• Articles

 Ultimately, the decision between an Importer of Record and a consignee will depend on your specific needs.
 Working with a customs broker or other qualified professional like TecEx can help you make an informed decision and ensure a successful import operation.

+As your international trade partner, TecEx will help you overcome all of your import compliance issues, allowing you to ship globally with no added hassle.
 We act as your Importer of Record, meaning we will take care of all the necessary permits, licenses, and customs clearance requirements for your shipment.
 With us, you’ll have peace of mind that your shipments arrive at their destination on time and in compliance with all applicable regulations.